melika-kheirieh/nl2sql-copilot/docs/observability.md

 ### Alerts

 * **`PipelineLowSuccessRatio`**
-  Triggered when success ratio drops below threshold for a sustained window.
+  Triggered when the success ratio drops below a threshold for a sustained window.

 * **`GeneratorLatencyHigh`**
   Triggered when generator p95 latency exceeds the configured bound.